aiven/devportal/docs/products/opensearch/reference/restapi-limited-access.rst

 REST API endpoint access
 ===============================================
-Aiven for OpenSearch® limits access to REST API endpoints.
+For operational reasons, Aiven for OpenSearch® limits access to REST API endpoints.
 Below you can find which endpoints you can access.

 The following endpoints are allowed: